 About a 40-minute drive past Arches is the Canyonlands’ Island in the Sky District.
 Find it along US191 before you get to UT-313.
 From there, you can see the Green River and other incredible views.
 The visitor center is about 22 miles from UT-313.

 Grab a map and pick a trail for the last hike before returning to Moab.
 As an alternative, there are a variety of guided tours from Moab that will take you through Arches and Canyonlands via 4X4 vehicle.

 If you have an extra day, you can also do a Colorado River Rafting or boating trip, canyon climbing, helicopter tour, and other options direct from Moab.

 You’re in Monument Valley now.
-See if you can capture your own personal Forrest Gump moment on the highway on the Utah and Arizona border.
+See if you can capture your own Forrest Gump moment on the Utah and Arizona border highway.